chanukakanishka/PAF_Assignment/README.md

 The type 'nodemon' in to run the backend server.

 Type 'cd ..' to go to the root folder.
-To go to the frontend project type 'cd frontend\'.
+To go to the frontend project type 'cd frontend\client-app'.
 Then type 'npm install' install the dependancies.
 Then type 'ng serve' to run the application.